|Birth: ||Sep. 24, 1831|

 At least some of the Gibson family is known to have left Indiana in the 1850's, settling in Orion Township of Fulton County, Illinois.
 At the time of the 1860 census, much of the family is found there.
 In the 1860 Federal Census, Orion Twp., Fulton Co., IL is Robert Gibson (age 60), Ann (age 58), Jane (age 30), and Mary (16).

 George H. Gibson was married to Ellen Wells on December 25, 1853, in Dearborn County, Indiana.
 Ellen was born on August 28, 1836 in Ohio, the daughter of John Wells and Hester (Mitchell) Wells.
-Ellen is known to have had at least two brothers, John M. Wells and Hugh N. Wells.
+Ellen is known to have had at least three brothers, George Washington Wells, John M. Wells and Hugh N. Wells, the last two serving in Co.
+I of the 86th with George.
 Six children are known to have been born to George and Ellen.
 They are;

 1. Esther A. Gibson, born c.
 1854 in Illinois.